-Ansted, West Virginia (WV), in Fayette County, was incorporated in 1891 and named for David T. Ansted, an English geologist and the owner of the land which the town was established.
-Julia Neal Jackson, the Mother of Thomas J. “Stonewall” Jackson is buried in Ansted at Westlake Cemetery.
+Ansted, WV (West Virginia), in Fayette County, was incorporated in 1891 and named for David T. Ansted, an English geologist and the owner of the land on which the town was established.
+Julia Neal Jackson, the Mother of Thomas J. "Stonewall" Jackson is buried in Ansted at Westlake Cemetery.
 Though long associated with the coal industry, the town may be best known today as a tourism destination.

 Ansted is the home of several national historic landmarks, including the Tyree Tavern and the Page-Vawter House.

 Ansted is located on highway US-60 overlooking the New River in the New River Gorge.
 Several museums and Hawks Nest overlook are located in and near Ansted.
 The near reaches of national parkland extend to within two miles.
 The following public recreation areas are also located in or near the town or within a drive of approximately 20 miles of the community.

 - Babcock State Park

 - New River Gorge National Park and Preserve

 Photos of Ansted & Vicinity